teromakotero/100-days-of-code/log.md

 ### Day 13: January 10, 2018

-**Today's Progress**: Program to make subtraction exercises and decide wich is smallest and biggest number.
+**Today's Progress**: Program to make subtraction exercises and decide which is smallest and biggest number.

 **Thoughts**: I'm using this in my teaching.